 Common Lodging Houses

-For anyones able to raise fourpence or sixpence a night, other forms of accommodation became within reach, of which the most popular and widely available was the common lodging house, also known as a doss-house or kip-house.
-Although, the accommodation they provided was often hardly any better than the charitable establishments, common lodging houses did not demand a stint of hard labour or participation in a religious service in return for food and a bed.
+For the many people who fell between those two situations, and who could raise fourpence or sixpence a night, other forms of accommodation existed, of which the most popular and widely available was the common lodging house, also known as a doss-house or kip-house.
+Although, the facilities they provided were often hardly any better than the charitable establishments, common lodging houses did not demand a stint of hard labour or participation in a religious service in return for food and a bed.